Corentin-Luc-Artaud/credirama/deliverables/status.md

 Status at 25-02-2020
 - All changes were pushed
 - slides are added
 - Demo videos for DB crash problematic uploaded in youtube.

+    Démo 1 : Proving that the data is replicated from kafka beteen read and writes databases https://www.youtube.com/watch?v=s4TL4Zx0brc
+    Démo 2 : Same demo than the presentation, MySQL1 crash simulation MySQL1, MySQL2 write databases, and MySQL3, MySQL4 read databases.
+If MySQL1 crashes, MySQL2 takes the lead for writes database and the replication via kafka is still effective/working. https://www.youtube.com/watch?v=Ap4A5O-Hx7k

 FLAG GREEN